lerish830-arch/natikfem/README.md

 jump = spacebar
 duck= = right arrow key
 shoot bullets = left click

-goal of the game : keep improving and beat ur high score every time and dont give up until uve reached ur goals
+break obstacle = shoot 6 bullets at one enemy = touch the enemy or shoot it bullets = 30 after the score of 1000 it resets therefore every score of 1000 u get 30 bullets to use goal of the game : keep improving and beat ur high score every time and dont give up until uve reached ur goals

 tech stack: Godot 4